Australia’s ten most-dangerous jobs

-Have you ever wondered what are Australia’s 10 most dangerous jobs?
+Have you ever wondered what are Australia’s ten most-dangerous jobs?
 You’ll be surprised what tops the list.

 finder.com.au has compiled a list of Australia’s top 10 most dangerous jobs of 2013 to help people realise the dangers associated with different professions.
 While this list throws light on some of the riskiest jobs, it goes without saying that your job does not have to be in this list for you to seek suitable life insurance.
 After all, insurance protects you from the unexpected and the unexpected could be right around the corner.

-The top 10 most dangerous jobs in Australia
+The top ten most dangerous jobs in Australia

 finder.com.au has put together a list of Australia’s 10 most dangerous jobs after analysing different occupations as well as taking into account results from Safe Work Australia and Australian Bureau of Statistics in regards to work related injuries and compensation claims.
 Additional sources comprise of a report released by the US Bureau of Labour Statistics surrounding the world's most dangerous jobs, as well as data from Yahoo Finance and listverse.com.